pvroegh/Deaphbockz-dotnet/README.md

 In here you can add whatever you want.
 Find you favorite software here: https://community.chocolatey.org/packages and add it to the script.

 ### How to add the created .vhdx to your PC's bootloader:
+- Make sure to have the following software ready in the VM before using the .vhdx to boot natively from:
+  - A driver for your Wifi adapter.
+  - A driver for your video card.
 - Start cmd.exe as administrator (not Powershell!).
 - Execute the following commands:
   - `bcdedit /export backup-bootloader.dat` (this makes a backup of your current boot settings).